iLindo-Workspace/Foundation-exam-prep/Chapter1.md

     - *Waterfall - Testing is done on the later stage, and has heavy documentation*
     - *Agile - Testing is continuous, and lighter documentation*
 - **Project/Product Risk**
-    - *High-risk systems like (Banking, Aviation, Medical) require regorous testing*
+    - *High-risk systems like (Banking, Aviation, Medical) require rigorous testing*
     - *Low-risk system like games, websites may need only just basic Functional Testing*
-- **Time & Budget Constraits**
+- **Time & Budget Constraints**
     - *When deadlines are tight, we use Risk-Based Testing, focus on critical features first*
     - *When Budget is high, broader coverage, more automation, performance testing*
 - **Business & Regulatory Requirements**
     - *Some domains (finance, health, government) require compliance with legal or safety standards*
 - **Technology & Tools Used**
-    - *Testing differes for Web apps, Mobile apps, Embedded systems, Cloud Systems
+    - *Testing differs for Web apps, Mobile apps, Embedded systems, Cloud Systems
-- **Team skils & Experience**
+- **Team skis & Experience**
-    - *More experienced testers can design exploraory tests, automation, performance*
+    - *More experienced testers can design exploratory tests, automation, performance*
     - *Junior team may rely more on checklist and pre-written scripts*
 - **Stakeholders**
-    - *If customer cares more about perfomance - Load/Stress testing emphasized*
+    - *If customer cares more about performance - Load/Stress testing emphasized*
     - *If the care more about UX - Usability testing is emphasized*

 *Test Process is Context-Dependent (Test principle No. 6).
-Factors like SDLC, Risks, Deadlines, Regulations, Technology, Team skills, and Business prioritise influence how testing is planned, designed, and executed*
+Factors like SDLC, Risks, Deadlines, Regulations, Technology, Team skills, and Business priorities influence how testing is planned, designed, and executed*

 ---
 ### Learning Objective 1.4.3 (k2) Differentiate Testware that supports the Test Activities